bkpravee/mc_springboot_test/README.md

 > 3. Test
 > 4. Run
 > 5. Management & Monitoring (via Spring Boot Actuators)
-> 6. Documentation with Swagger
+> 6. API Documentation with Swagger UI
 > 7. Docker Containerization to be run with Container engines

 ## Prerequisites
- 1) To run this application, *Java* 8+ and *Maven* software installations are required
+To run this application, below software installations are required

- 2) clone from GitHub URL
+1) *Java* 8 or above
+2) *Maven*

+**NOTE** *If you are going to run Docker image, then docker engine installation is required*

 ## Design Solution